 When you are making improvements to your home, try to source and purchase fixable items yourself.
-Many times when service workers find something that does not work with an appliance or aspect of your home, they will recommend a new part.
+Many times when choosing to hire a contractor, they find something that does not work with an appliance or aspect of your home and will recommend a new part.
 Usually, they add about a 10% to 20% markup on that item.

 Where possible, buy the parts and supplies yourself to reduce expenses.
 Sometimes though, maintenance specialists can get discounted rates, so it’s worth checking.
 By doing this, you will only pay for labor.

 11. Be clear about the use of every room

 If you are using a room for a purpose other than the one initially intended, convert it back to its original use.
 For example, you may have been using the spare bedroom as storage or the dining room as a playroom.
 The reason is that you want the buyer to be able to picture themselves in your home.
 You also want them to imagine how they will use the space.
 By having weird use of your home’s rooms, it may give the buyer reason to pause.